 Go Whale Watching in Iceland in March

 Whalewatching is possible throughout most of the year, but in March the whales start returning to their breeding ground.
-So if you are visiting Iceland in March, I recommend booking a whale watching tour that leaves Reykavik as then you’ll be able to catch the whales just as they return!
+So if you are visiting Iceland in March, I recommend booking a whale-watching tour that leaves Reyjkavik as then you’ll be able to catch the whales just as they return!
 You can also book whale watching tours from Husavik, which is located on the north coast of Iceland.
-Although there are less whale watching tours running in March, as it’s right at the start of the new season so make sure to book well in advance to ensure your place.
+Although there are less whale-watching tours running in March, as it’s right at the start of the new season so make sure to book well in advance to ensure your place.

-During an Iceland whale watching tour, you might also see white-beaked dolphins, harbour porpoises, and a range of sea birds.
+During an Iceland whale-watching tour, you might also see white-beaked dolphins, harbor porpoises, and a range of sea birds.
 So if you love wildlife you should definitely visit Iceland in March as you’ll get to see such a diverse range Iceland’s of marine life.

 Go Glacier Hiking in March